GuccioGucci/yoke/README.md

   * customize any `prd`-specific tasks that you want to perform (eg: configuring AWS profiles and/or promoting images from nonprod to prod Docker registries)
   * create a Jenkins job using this `Jenkinsfile.deploy` as the pipeline, named `${APPLICATION}_deploy`

-Then, in `Jenkinsfile.deploy` please consider using in a specific tag instead of relying on `master` branch, in order to keep control of yoke version, since it lacks any proper distribution channel at the moment (nexus, yum, etc.).
+Then, in `Jenkinsfile.deploy` please consider using in a specific tag instead of relying on `main` branch, in order to keep control of `yoke` version.
 To do so, please set `YOKE_VERSION` to any available tag.
 See [CHANGELOG](CHANGELOG.md) for details about individual versions.

 <a name='application-configuration-override'></a>
 ## Application configuration override